yuchia329/kvroute/README.md

 # kvroute

-**Where does cache-aware routing stop paying for itself against the consistent-hash session affinity any load balancer already gives you for free?**
+**Where does cache-aware routing stop paying for itself against plain consistent-hash session affinity?**

 kvroute is a KV-cache-aware router in front of six single-GPU vLLM replicas, built to answer that question and nothing else.
 The deliverable is a measured comparison of routing policies, not a